-SECTION 7.(a) By November 1, 2022, the General Assembly and the Governor shall appoint the initial members of the boards of trustees for the North Carolina School for the Deaf, the Eastern North Carolina School for the Deaf, and the Governor Morehead School for the Blind to take office effective January 1, 2023.
+SECTION 6.(a) No later than 60 days after the date that this act becomes law, the General Assembly and the State Board of Education shall appoint the initial members of the boards of trustees for the North Carolina School for the Deaf, the Eastern North Carolina School for the Deaf, and the Governor Morehead School for the Blind to take office 90 days after the date this act becomes law.
 If the General Assembly has adjourned to a date certain, which date is more than 20 days after the date of adjournment when this act becomes law, the initial members of the boards appointed by the General Assembly shall be made in the same manner as a vacancy appointment as provided in G.S.
 120-122.
-Upon the expiration of the initial terms appointed by November 1, 2022, all subsequent appointments by all appointing entities shall be for a four-year term of office, as provided in G.S.
-115C-150.12A, as enacted by this act, terms of initial appointments to each board made by November 1, 2022, shall be as follows:
+Upon the expiration of the initial terms appointed by November 1, 2023, all subsequent appointments by all appointing entities shall be for a four-year term of office, as provided in G.S.
+115C-150.12A, as enacted by this act.
+Notwithstanding G.S.
+115C-150.12A, as enacted by this act, terms of initial appointments to each board made by

-- (1) The General Assembly shall appoint one of the members recommended by the Speaker of the House of Representatives and one of the members recommended by the President Pro Tempore of the Senate to a two-year term of office expiring June 30, 2025. - (2) The General Assembly shall appoint one of the members recommended by the Speaker of the House of Representatives and one of the members recommended by the President Pro Tempore of the Senate to a four-year term of office expiring June 30, 2027. - (3) The Governor shall appoint one member to a term expiring June 30, 2025. - (4) The Secretary of the Department of Health and Human Services shall appoint one nonvoting member to a term expiring June 30, 2027.
+- (1) The General Assembly shall appoint one of the members recommended by the Speaker of the House of Representatives and one of the members recommended by the President Pro Tempore of the Senate to a two-year term of office expiring June 30, 2026. - (2) The General Assembly shall appoint one of the members recommended by the Speaker of the House of Representatives and one of the members recommended by the President Pro Tempore of the Senate to a four-year term of office expiring June 30, 2028. - (3) The State Board of Education shall appoint one member to a term expiring June 30, 2026. - (4) The Secretary of the Department of Health and Human Services shall appoint one nonvoting member to a term expiring June 30, 2028.

-SECTION 7.(b) Notwithstanding G.S.
-115C-150.12A, as enacted by this act, following the appointment of a majority of members of the boards of trustees of each of the schools for the deaf and blind, as provided in subsection (a) of this section, and no later than January 15, 2023, the director of each school shall call an initial meeting of each board.
+SECTION 6.(b) Notwithstanding G.S.
+115C-150.12A, as enacted by this act, following the appointment of a majority of members of the boards of trustees of each of the schools for the deaf and blind, as provided in subsection (a) of this section, and no later than 105 days after this act becomes law, the director of each school shall call an initial meeting of each board.

-SECTION 8.
-The Department of Public Instruction shall, in collaboration with the personnel and boards of trustees from the North Carolina School for the Deaf, the Eastern North Carolina School for the Deaf, and the Governor Morehead School for the Blind, develop a transition plan for the change in administration of the schools for the deaf and blind in accordance with the requirements of this act to be effective July 1, 2023.
-The Department of Public Instruction shall provide an initial report to the State Board of Education and the Joint Legislative Education Oversight Committee by December 15, 2022, and a final report by March 15, 2023, on the plans for transition in administration of the schools for the deaf and blind.
+SECTION 7.(a) The Department of Public Instruction shall develop a transition plan for the change in administration of the schools for the deaf and blind in accordance with the requirements of this act to be effective July 1, 2024.
+The Department of Public Instruction shall consult with the personnel and boards of trustees from the North Carolina School for the Deaf, the Eastern North Carolina School for the Deaf, and the Governor Morehead School for the Blind in developing the transition plan, and shall make a copy of the interim and final transition reports available to each board of trustees at least two weeks prior to submission, if the board has taken office at that time.
+The Department of Public Instruction shall provide interim reports to the State Board of Education and the Joint Legislative Education Oversight Committee by May 15, 2023, and December 15, 2023, and a final report by March 15, 2024, on the plans for transition in administration of the schools for the deaf and blind.
 The plans for transition shall include the following: